Enfleurage

 Enfleurage is a process that uses odorless fats that are solid at room temperature to capture the fragrant compounds, such as volatile oils, produced by plants.
-The process can be "cold" enfleurage or "hot" enfleurage.
+The technique is largely obsolete.
+The process can be cold or hot enfleurage.
+The method was established in the 17th–18th centuries in connection with the development of the perfume craft in the French city of Grasse.
+Enfleurage is one of a host of solvent extraction techniques in the perfume and aroma industries.

 Process

 There are two types of enfleurage: